There are three things you should know about this page:

 - "Good.
 Fast.
 Cheap. — Pick any two."

-- Rule of thumb for warship design: "Speed, Armor, Firepower".
-Notwithstanding Game Breaker tech advancements that screw up the play balancing, such as torpedoes.
+- Rule of thumb for warship and tank design: "Speed, Armor, Firepower".
+Notwithstanding Game-Breaker tech advancements that screw up the play balancing, such as torpedoes.

 - An old joke (generally seen on t-shirts and bumper stickers) plays with this: "Filthy Stinking Rich?
 Well, Two Out of Three Ain't Bad."